What is DMZ? Call of Duty Warzone 2.0's new mode explained

 Call of Duty Warzone 2.0 DMZ mode release date

-DMZ will be arriving at the start of Seasons 1 for Warzone 2.0 and Modern Warfare 2 - that means it'll arrive on 16 November 2022.
+DMZ arrived in Beta at the start of Season 1 for Warzone 2.0 and Modern Warfare 2 - that means it came out on 16 November 2022.

-To find out more about what else is coming to Warzone 2.0 in Season 1, check out our guide right here.
+To find out more about what else came to Warzone 2.0 in Season 1, check out our guide right here.

 Is COD DMZ mode free?

-Because it's part of Warzone 2.0, rather than Modern Warfare 2, DMZ will indeed be completely free to play.
+Because it's part of Warzone 2.0, rather than Modern Warfare 2, DMZ is indeed completely free to play.
+It's also a great place to level up your weapons if you don't have access to multiplayer, as killing its AI guards gives you loads of weapon XP.

 Warzone DMZ mode factions

-Part of how DMZ will work is by having different in-game factions that you can complete missions for.
-There will be three at launch, from the looks of things.
+Part of how DMZ works is by having different in-game factions that you can complete missions for.
+There are three at launch, as confirmed by this detailed official blog post about the mode.

-These factions are called Legion, White Lotus and Black Mous, and each will offer missions with ascending levels of difficulty in the order we've named them.
+These factions are called the Legion, White Lotus and Black Mous, and each offers missions with ascending levels of difficulty in the order we've named them.

-This will make Legion an ideal faction for those getting used to the mode, while the next two factions can be move onto once you're more comfortable.
+This makes the Legion an ideal faction for those getting used to the mode, and your default starting point, while the next two factions can be moved onto once you're more comfortable.

-We don't yet know what the story behind these factions will be, but we may find out more soon.

-Each faction will have multiple tiers of missions on offer, meaning we should be able to access a total of over 50 missions to work our way through at launch.
+Each faction has multiple tiers of missions on offer, meaning we had access to a total of over 50 missions to work our way through at launch.

 Warzone DMZ mode mission rewards